puzzle/hugo-techlab/labs/05_templates.md

 See https://gohugo.io/templates/introduction/#iteration for examples.

 **eq**<br>
-Compares two numbers and returs true if they are equal.
+Compares two numbers and returns true if they are equal.

 See https://gohugo.io/templates/introduction/#conditionals for some examples with `if`.